perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- OCSP is optional for the certificate server

 ### Secured Web Access
+- **Explain some issues related to non-secure web access?**
-	- **Explain a way to authenticate the identity of a remote server?**
+	- Authentication of the remote server's identity
+		- **Example:** hackers may setup phishing site to mislead clients to submit confidential information or pay for non-exis